US Government missions Awards ME&A 5-Year Evaluations and Assessments IDIQ for Central Asia – ME&A

 • Support and/or provide services to the Mission’s staff as well as implementing partners and/or stakeholders to ensure appropriate use of empirical data and evidence to improve programming at all levels

-• Meaningfully engage and strengthen the capacity of USAID/Central Asia, relevant partners/stakeholders, and local organizations and/or individual experts in relation to research, evaluation, and use of empirical data to improve development programming
+• Meaningfully engage and strengthen the capacity of US Government mission in Central Asia, relevant partners/stakeholders, and local organizations and/or individual experts in relation to research, evaluation, and use of empirical data to improve development programming